-3. Copy of Community School's Annual and Long-Term Budgets and Last Audited Financial Statement (required)
+3. Copy of Community School's Annual and Long-Term Budgets, and Last Audited Financial Statement (required)

 Include the community school's annual budget and long-term budget showing five or more years.
-Please submit a copy of the last audited financial statement.
+If the community school is currently in operation, please submit a copy of the last audited financial statement.
 The applicant must use the Department's annual budget template and five-year forecast template.
 Both templates can be found here.
 Any other financial policies and/or procedures must be made available to the Department upon request.

-4. Copy of Executed Contract (required)
+4. Copy of Preliminary Agreement or Executed Contract (required)

-A PDF copy of the fully executed charter contract between the authorized sponsor and the community school governing authority, with all contract attachments, must be submitted as part of the CSP subgrant application, along with any contract modifications approved by the governing authority and sponsor.
+A PDF copy of the signed preliminary agreement between the authorized sponsor and the community school governing authority and, if applicable, a PDF copy of the fully executed charter contract between the authorized sponsor and the community school governing authority, with all contract attachments, must be submitted as part of the CSP subgrant application.